dcolombara/apde_story_time/ReadME.md

 5) `<git checkout -b <local-branch-name> <remote-name>/<remote-branch-name>>` copies the remote branch to your local repository
 6) Type `<git checkout -b danny origin/danny>` -- this will copy the **danny** branch and switch your branch locally.
 7) Practice switching back and forth between the **master** and **danny** branches by typing `<git checkout master>` and `<git checkout danny>`.
-     * View the `apde_story_time_example.txt` while you are in a given branch.
+     * View the `example.txt` while you are in a given branch.
 Then close the file and view it while you are in another branch.
 How are they different?
 4) When you're finished exploring the branches, ensure you are on the **master** branch.

 ## Edit the the example
-1) Open `apde_story_time_example.txt`
+1) Open `example.txt`
 2) Select one paragraph to edit and be sure to coordinate.
 If two people edit the same paragraph, we may end up with [merge conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line).
 A merge conflict occurs when Git finds changes to the same line(s) of code and cannot decide which one to select.
 They are never fun.
 3) Fix the typos in your paragraph.
 4) Save the file.